CVA coatings

 The CVA processes produce uniform and homogeneous coatings on the outside and the inside of the part, which rests static in the chamber.

-Typical lead times are 3 to 5 days.
-Test parts and samplings take more time as fixturing and process design is required.
+Typical lead times for both PVD and CVD coating services are usually 3 to 5 days.
+Test parts and sampling may take additional time for fixturing and process design.